 As for the individual therapy portion of treatment, the goals remain the same as with any other treatment option.
 Here the patient gets an opportunity for self-discovery.
 They are usually looking for the core reasons for their addiction.
 Arriving at the core is a big part of the overall treatment process.
 In fact, this is the kind of work that will continue in an aftercare program.

 The disease of addiction never goes away.
-It lies dormant until the opportunity arises to strike its host.
-To prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
-They also form support partnerships and mechanisms that will help them with relapse prevention well into the future.
+In fact, it lies dormant until the opportunity arises to strike its host.
+Accordingly, to prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
+Moreover, they form support partnerships and mechanisms that will help them with relapse prevention well into the future.

 About Ocean Recovery